 Burnham, Kenneth E. God Comes to America: Father Divine and the Peace Mission Movement.
 Boston: Lambeth Press, 1979.

 Carpenter, Rev. Dr. Delores and Rev. Nolan E. Williams, Jr., eds.
 African American Heritage Hymnal.
 Chicago: GIA Publications, Inc., 2001.

 Chidester, David.
-Salvation and Suicide: Jim Jones, The Peoples Temple, and Jonestown.
-Bloomington: Indiana University Press, 2003.
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
+Bloomington: University of Indiana Press, 2003.

 Hall, John R. Gone From the Promised Land: Jonestown in American Cultural History.
 New Brunswick: Transaction Publishers, 2004.

 Hollenweger, W. J. The Pentecostals: The Charismatic Movement in the Churches.
 Minneapolis: Augsburg Publishing House, 1972.

 Johnson, James Weldon and J. Rosamund Johnson, eds.
 The Books of American Negro Spirituals.
 New York: Da Capo Press, Inc., 1977.

 Jones, Jim.
 “Racial Prejudice: Rooted in Language.”
 Peoples Forum 1, no. 13 (1976): 3.